Article relevant to the tax year 2019/20

 As we can see John now pays £1,250 more tax in 17/18 than he did the prior year on exactly the same amount of real profit made.

-Section 24: Basic rate becoming high rate taxpayers
+Section 24: Basic rate becoming higher rate taxpayers

-It is possible that the basic rate become high rate tax payers.
+It is possible that the basic rate becomes higher rate taxpayers.
 This is because the mortgage interest cost is moved out of the property profits.
 This means that taxpayers will show a greater paper profit than actually realised.
+This is all because of the new tax rules for mortgage interest.

 Section 24 impact: Loss of child benefit